sjkbianco/portfolio/content/post/evaluation/index.md

 * **Students.** Students receive information from the teacher or from other sources.
 Students may be watching an instructional video on a website or using a computer program for drill and practice activities.
 * **Teacher.** The teacher may be the only one actively using technology.
 This may include using presentation software to support delivery of a lecture.
 The teacher may also have the students complete drill and practice activities on computers to practice basic skills, such as typing.
 * **Setting.** The setting is arranged for direct instruction and individual work.
 Any student access to technology resources is limited and highly regulated.

+I agree, depending upon the content and classroom context.
+Students can use YouTube videos to share digital portfolio content, present their ideas, and promote twenty-first-century skills.
+The primary basis of evaluation is on the posting of YouTube videos within LMS content.
+The Technology Integration Matrix provides other levels of engagement and levels of adoption.

 ## References